dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-7428 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-For clients that have implemented, or would like to implement an Assistant Surgeon field on Procedure Codes - Fusion CAC will now add an Assistant Surgeon column to the Procedure Code drill down in Account Search.
+For clients that have implemented or would like to implement an Assistant Surgeon field on Procedure Codes, Fusion CAC will now add an Assistant Surgeon column to the Procedure Code [drill down](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/account-search/#drill-down-level) in [Account Search](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/account-search/).
 The criteria for that drill down will also include criteria for Asst Surgeon ID and Asst Surgeon Last Name.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">